What in the world does selling stuff on eBay have in common with fancy pants stock market investing?

 How Does Selling on eBay Work

 Selling on eBay is simple, but the way you get items to sell can be very diverse.
 For most individuals who sell on the platform, you find your items at different places for a low price and list them on eBay at a higher price.
 You’re able to sell items at a higher price on eBay, mainly due to having such a high customer base.

-Some people get items in bulk at a wholesale price and can list the items on eBay to sell at market rates.
+Some people get items in bulk at a wholesale price and can list eBay items to sell at market rates.
 This is more like having your own e-commerce store, but it is easier than creating a website because eBay gets so much traffic, and your website might not start.
 It’s also a lot less work to sell on eBay than to create your own website.

 Usually, you invest in the stock market either through your company’s 401k or in an individual IRA.
 If you’re fortunate enough to earn enough money to max out your retirement accounts with money left over, you can invest in the stock market through taxable accounts and withdraw the money whenever you want.
 You can also set up your own retirement account if you own your own business.
 The maximum you’re allowed to invest is a lot higher when you own your own company.